shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c1_supervised_machine_learning_regression_and_classification/w3_classification/07_the_problem_of_overfitting/readme.md

   - Overfitting: Occurs with **high-order polynomials** with **many features**.

-    - Parameters make cost function zero (&because; error is zero for all training examples).
+    - Parameters make cost function zero (error is zero for all training examples).

     - **Works well on training set, but not on new examples**.